wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 The OCC runtime then only performs read validation on selected reads.
 To further reduce the overhead, the OCC runtime can compare the transaction's bt with the current global timestamp counter after read is performed and before incremental validation is invoked.
-If the two timestamps agree, then validation is skipped, because no other transaction has ever committed, no data item can be possibly updated since transaction begin.
+If the two timestamps agree, then validation is skipped, because no other transaction has ever committed, and no data item can be possibly updated since transaction begin.

 There are schedules, however, that OCC does not accept, but are actually serializable.
 We give one in the example below: